henri23/koala_engine/README.md

 See [here](TODO.md).

 ### Prerequisites for Windows
-The engine supports two different build systems for Windows: ninja and clang (with MSVC).
-The ninja build requires that Visual Studio is installed and that cl.exe (the Microsoft compiler) is already setup.
-To do so the .bat file located "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat" must be run before running build-ninja.bat.
+The engine supports two different build systems for Windows: ninja (using the Microsoft compiler MSVC) and Visual Studio (using LLVM clang frontend).

+The ninja build requires that Visual Studio is installed and that cl.exe (the Microsoft compiler) and its related environments variables are already setup.
+To do so, Visual Studio provides a premade .bat file located at "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvars64.bat".
+Either run the build script from Developed Command Prompt for Visual Studio or run this batch file on the startup of a powershell terminal.
+This can be done in the $profile file of the powershell.

-Instead for the clang build you must install clang from the official LLVM releases, and setup clang in your PATH during the installation.
+Instead for the Visual Studio build you must install clang from the official LLVM releases, and setup the clang frontend in your PATH during the installation.

 - CMake for Windows: `scoop install cmake` or `winget install -e --id Kitware.CMake`
 - Visual Studio (preferrably the latest version): https://visualstudio.microsoft.com/vs/community/.
 Remember to select Desktop C++ Development during installation